Reading Time: 3 minutes

 - Remove the hoses from the wall and place them within the appliances.
 Also, place electrical wiring inside the appliance, so you will not lose them in transit.

-- Place the appliance on a moving dolly.
-Secure the appliance to the dolly with bungee cords or rope.
+- When moving washer and dryer, place the appliances on a moving dolly.
+Secure the appliances to the dolly with bungee cords or rope.

 - Transporting the washing machine and dryer should be done very carefully in order to prevent scratches, broken doors and hinges.
 Use strong tape to hold the doors and latches shut during travel.
 Wrap blankets around the appliance to help prevent scratches.